Build your estate plan with Gentreo.

 Your Power of Attorney lets you designate who will make financial decisions on your behalf if you can’t make them, yourself.

 A Power of Attorney is a legal document that allows you to appoint someone you trust to make decisions for you, if you are unable to make financial decisions for yourself.
 The person who will be selected to act on your behalf is known as the agent.

 If you do not have this document and become incapacitated, your loved ones will have to seek court orders to manage your assets and pay your bills.

 What is a Health Care Proxy?

-A Health Care Proxy is a legal document that allows you to nominate someone to make health care decisions for you if you become unable to make or communicate those decisions, yourself.
+A Health Care Proxy – also known as a Power of Attorney for Health Care or Health Care Representative/Agent/Surrogate – is a legal document that allows you to nominate someone to make health care decisions for you if you become unable to make or communicate those decisions, yourself.
 The person you choose is called your health care agent.
 A Gentreo Health Care Proxy also includes HIPPA authority, options around advance directives, a Living Will where applicable, and the opportunity to express specific personal wishes.

 Your Health Care Proxy assigns someone to make decisions about your medical care and the kind of care you wish to receive if you become incapacitated.

 Pet Power of Attorney or Power of Attorney for Pet Care is a document which enables you to appoint someone to make decisions with regard to your pet and to express your directives as to the nature and cost of that care.